alexandra-chron/lexical_xlm_relm/README.md

 ### Preprocessing

-Our preprocessing pipeline for XLM follows the one of the original [XLM](https://github.com/facebookresearch/XLM#1-preparing-the-data-1) repo.

-After the data is preprocessed, we train an XLM model, the embedding layer of which is initialized with aligned subword VecMap embeddings.

-Before training the actual XLM, we learn fastText embeddings for the two corpora separately, after they have been split into subwords.
+We split the training corpora for the language pair of interest (for this example, assume En-Mk) using the **exact** same preprocessing pipeline as [XLM](https://github.com/facebookresearch/XLM#1-preparing-the-data-1).

 ### 0. Training static subword embeddings

+We initially learn fastText embeddings for the two corpora separately.

-To do this, after cloning [fastText](https://github.com/facebookresearch/fastText) repo, assuming the data is placed in `./data/mk-en-xlm`:
+To do this, after cloning [fastText](https://github.com/facebookresearch/fastText) repo, assuming the data is placed in `./data/mk-en-xlm`, run:

 ```
 ./fasttext skipgram -input ./data/mk-en-xlm/train.mk -output ./data/fasttext_1024.mk -dim 1024
 ./fasttext skipgram -input ./data/mk-en-xlm/train.en -output ./data/fasttext_1024.en -dim 1024
 ```
-Now, we align the fastText vectors (without a seed dictionary, based on identical strings) using VecMap.
+Then, we align the fastText vectors into a common space (without a seed dictionary, based on identical strings) using VecMap.
 After cloning its github repo ([VecMap](https://github.com/artetxem/vecmap)), run:

 ```
 python3 ./vecmap/map_embeddings.py --identical fasttext_1024.en.vec fasttext_1024.mk.vec fasttext_1024.en.mapped.vec fasttext_1024.mk.mapped.vec --cuda
 ```

 Finally, we simply concatenate the aligned vecmap vectors.
+These will be used to initialize the embedding layer of XLM.

 ```cat fasttext_1024.en.mapped.vec fasttext_1024.mk.mapped.vec > fasttext_1024.en_mk.mapped.vec```